 But as much as I love being in the kitchen, I love getting out fast, because there is so much else to do.
 Luckily, we live in times — unlike those that cooks of a previous generation did — where cooking has been made convenient by every kind of gadget and appliance imaginable.

 Because I love to do most of my cooking from scratch, I often turn to the few appliances I have for help.
 With vegetables like Brussels sprouts, a food processor can be extremely handy, because you don’t have to go through the pain of slicing every individual sprout which can take a good bite out of your time.

-The first couple of times I made this Brussels sprouts stir-fry, I shredded the sprouts using the grater blade with the largest holes, but the resulting shreds were too small and cooked too fast– something that didn’t really work for me because I like my sprouts to be cooked just to that point where they are tender enough to give easily under your teeth, but al dente enough to offer a little fiesty resistance.
+The first couple of times I made this Indian style Brussels sprouts stir-fry, I shredded the sprouts using the grater blade with the largest holes, but the resulting shreds were too small and cooked too fast– something that didn’t really work for me because I like my sprouts to be cooked just to that point where they are tender enough to give easily under your teeth, but al dente enough to offer a little fiesty resistance.

 This time, I used the slicer blade, and I was really happy with the results.
 The blade sliced the sprouts mostly into shreds, while leaving a few cross-sections intact: a really pretty effect, I think, for the final dish.